 Fair Trade Schools is an opportunity for you to create a spark and inspire change that affects the global community.
 Take action for Fair Trade and unite fellow students and allies.

 Transform lives by transforming purchases.

 1. Build Your Team

-A teacher and/or student lead group should be formed to implement the campaign objectives and drive awareness.
+A teacher and/or student led group should be formed to implement the campaign objectives and drive awareness.
 Parents can and should be encouraged to participate where appropriate.

-The Goal: The minimum number of committee members to complete this goal is 5.
+The Goal: The minimum number of committee members to complete this goal is five.

 2. Commit to Fair Trade Education & Events

 By including Fair Trade in lesson plans, curricula and school events like assemblies and fairs, students understand the ways in which Fair Trade fits into their daily lives.

 The Goal: The minimum number of examples demonstrating a commitment to Fair Trade education and events is two.

 3. Source Fair Trade Products